On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: On morphisms killing weights and the relation to weight complexes

 \begin{rema} 1.
 So we get a precise answer to the question when $t(g)$ is an isomorphism in the Karoubian case (in the general case one should combine part I.1 of the theorem with Corollary \ref{cwkar} below).
 In particular, the weight complex functor is conservative if $w$ is non-degenerate; this is a significant improvement of Theorem 3.3.1(V) of \cite{bws} (that states that the restrictions of $t$ to the subcategories of left and right bounded objects of $\cu$ are conservative under this condition).

 2. In Corollary \ref{cwkar} several equivalent conditions for $t(M)\backsim^w 0$, $t(M)\backsim_w 0$, and $t(M)=0$ (for $\cu$ being not necessarily Karoubian) will be formulated.

-3. One can easily check that the motif constructed in Lemma 2.4 of \cite{ayoubconj} is $\wchow$-degenerate; here one can use the fact that $t$ commutes with countable homotopy colimits in this case (by the dual to Theorem 2.2.6(II.6) of \cite{bgern}).
-On the other hand, none of the versions of $\dm$ contains non-zero left degenerate objects (for the corresponding $\wchow$; see Remark \ref{rkwmot}(\ref{irkwmot3})) since $\dm$ is weakly generated by the corresponding Chow motives (in the sense described in \S\ref{snotata}).
+3. One can easily check that the motif constructed in Lemma 2.4 of \cite{ayoubconj} is $\wchow$-degenerate; here one can use the fact that $t$ commutes with countable homotopy colimits in this case (see Proposition 2.5.1(5) of \cite{bpure}).
+On the other hand, none of the versions of $\dm$ contains non-zero left degenerate objects (for the corresponding $\wchow$; see Remark \ref{rkwmot}(\ref{irkwmot3})) since $\dm$ is Hom-generated by the corresponding Chow motives (in the sense described in \S\ref{snotata}).
 Thus there exist non-zero $\wchow$-right degenerate objects in $\dm$ (at least) when the base scheme is a big enough field and the coefficient ring is non-torsion (one can certainly generalize this to motives over other base schemes); a minor modification of the argument from (Lemma 2.4 of) \cite{ayoubconj} yields the corresponding example for torsion coefficients also.

 \end{rema}